Carl Ploug: Reception and legacy

 As the penman of the National Liberals, he was for better or worse identified with this movement, and therefore, after the defeat in the Second Schleswig War, severely reviled for his "unrealistic" agitation during the war.
 In the 1870s he was severely reviled by Edvard Brandes for his support of the conservative forces.
 It has been pointed out that his "national romantic fantasies" made it difficult for politicians to take more level-headed decisions during this war.
 In Ploug's defence, it has been emphasized that he never took personal advantage of his views, just as his contributions to Fædrelandet took no account of friend or foe.
 He wrote solely from his convictions.

 Ploug was awarded the Constitution Medal in gold in 1855.
 In 1872, he was created a Knight in the Order of the Dannebrog.
 In 1874, he was awarded the Cross of Honour.
 In 1888, he was created a second-class commander in the Order of the Dannebrog.

 Carl Ploug's gravestone in Vestre Cemetery features a portrait relief of him by Wilhelm Bissen.

-Carl Plougs Vej in Frederiksberg is named after him.
+Various streets in Denmark, such as Carl Plougs Vej in Frederiksberg, and Carl Plougs Veg in Aarhus, are named after him.
 In a small garden complex at the corner of Carl Plougs Vej and Danasvej stands a bust of Carl Ploug.
 The bust was also created by Vilhelm Plessen.
 It was originally placed outside the Student Association's building on H. C. Andersens Boulevard but was moved to its current location in 1972.
 An inscription on the plinth reads:

 Carl Plougsvej in the southern part of Kolding is also named after Carl Ploug.
 Ploug is also commemorated by a memorial at Koldinghus.
 The memorial was created by Carl Martin-Hansen and installed in 1899.

 Vilhelm Bissen's father, Herman Wilhelm Bissen, has also created a bust of Ploug (marble, 1857).
 It is now in the collection of in the Nivaagaard Museum north of Copenhagen.